-Once a caregiver is certain that their situation qualifies for the IRS dependency test, they can start creating an itemized deduction of their different expenses, including medical expenses.
-Medical expenses are often some of the most costly for today's senior caregivers.
-One of the biggest expenses that needs to be calculated when tax season rolls around are medical expenses.
-The first thing that senior caregivers need to do, is have a clear understanding of what medical expenses technically are.
+Once a caregiver is certain that their situation qualifies for the IRS dependency test, they can start creating an itemized deduction of relevant expenses, including medical expenses.
+Medical expenses are often some of the most significant costs faced by senior caregivers today.
+They constitute one of the biggest categories of expenses that must be calculated when tax season rolls around.
+The first thing that senior caregivers need to do is to have a clear understanding of what medical expenses technically are.
 According to the IRS, medical expenses include:

 "the costs of diagnosis, cure, mitigation, treatment or prevention of diseases, and the costs for treatments affecting any part or function of the body."

-Both seniors and their qualifying caregivers can claim deductions on anything that falls within this category and is an out-of-pocked expense.
-This includes, the cost of transportation to and from medical appointments, dental care, health insurance premium and extended care services.
+Both seniors and their qualifying caregivers can claim deductions on anything that falls within this category and is an out-of-pocket expense.
+This includes the cost of transportation to and from medical appointments, dental care, health insurance premiums and extended care services.
 The IRS has a full list of all specific types of care that qualify for deductions.

-The IRS also claims that seniors can only deduct medical expenses that exceed 10% of that person's adjusted gross income.
-If the individual or the spouse is 65 years or older, than that amount equals 7.5% of the adjusted gross income.
+The IRS also stipulates that seniors can only deduct medical expenses that exceed 10% of that person's adjusted gross income.
+If the individual or the spouse is 65 years or older, then that amount equals 7.5% of adjusted gross income.

 For many families, the role of caregiver is quite complicated.
 There may be multiple individuals that care for a senior parent.
-In the case where multiple individuals, a document known as a multiple support declaration can be filed to grand a single family member the exemption.
+In cases where multiple individuals act as caregivers, a document known as a multiple support declaration can be filed to grant the exemption to a single family member.
 However, this can still be a rather complex situation, and may require the advice of a professional accountant or tax advisor.

 Long-Term Care Insurance

-In some instances, the premiums that seniors and/or their caregivers pay for qualified long-term care insurance can actually qualify as a deductible medical expenses.
+In some instances, the premiums that seniors and/or their caregivers pay for qualified long-term care insurance can qualify as deductible medical expenses.
 However, the insurance must meet certain IRS standards first.
-This includes having an insurance contract that is guarantees as renewable.
+This includes having an insurance contract that is guaranteed as renewable.

 Seniors must also not provide a cash surrender value with their insurance contract and not pay costs that are covered by Medicare with their insurance.
-In order to ensure this insurance qualifies as a deductible medical expense, the senior or caregiver also needs to prove that refunds, other than refunds of cancellation of contract, death or surrender and dividends are only used to reduce premiums in the future or to increase the individual's medical benefits.
+In order to ensure this insurance qualifies as a deductible medical expense, the senior or caregiver also needs to prove that refunds (other than refunds due to cancellation of contract, death or surrender) and dividends are only used to reduce premiums in the future or to increase the individual's medical benefits.